VegaDeftwing/OpGuidesHugoSrc/content/Phil/Freedoms/armament.md

 The point here, however, is not which explanation is correct.
 It is to point out an example of a secular trend which is not affected by the "deterrence" of the leviathan.

 As another example, consider something else the leviathan deters against: property crimes.
-These crimes have been on a secular decline, accelerating in the past several years, and ever moreso during COVID.
+These crimes have been on a secular decline, accelerating in the past several years, and ever more so during COVID.
 The size of police budgets hasn't changed.
 Instead, people have become less mobile (even during lockdowns), and poverty has been reduced, especially child poverty.

 These social causes, in the Anarchist view, are the real causes of all crime, including violent crime.
 Living under a leviathan, they argue, has shown people that it is actually in their own self-interest to arbitrate rather than reach for violence as a tool at all.